Embed Linker v3 on Your Site

 }

-In this example, "The Koren Jerusalem Bible" version will be used for English for all Tanakh texts.
-The "Wikisource Talmud Bavli" version will be used for Hebrew for all Bavli texts.
-In the case that one or both versions do not exist, the defaults will be used.
+}In the above example, "The Koren Jerusalem Bible" version will be used for English-language translations for all Tanakh texts, and the "Wikisource Talmud Bavli" version will be used for all Hebrew texts from the Babylonian Talmud.
+If one or both of the selected versions do not exist, the defaults will be used in their place.

 debug

-If true, will turn on debug mode, which may help to determine why a certain citation isn't being linked.
+debugIf true, this will turn on debug mode, which may help to determine why a certain citation isn't being linked.
 In debug mode, citations will be surrounded by a colored border with the following meanings:

-• green border: citation successfully linked
+- Green border: citation successfully linked

 Deprecated options